 When grocery shopping, an easy way to identify healthy food choices is to look for the Heart-Check mark on food labels.

 We recommend obtaining fiber from foods rather than from fiber supplements.
 Check the Nutrition Facts label on food packages to find foods with a higher amount of fiber.
-Try to get about 25 grams of fiber each day.
+The daily value for fiber is 25 grams of fiber each day for a 2,000 calorie diet.

 - 1 slice whole-grain bread (such as 100% whole-wheat bread)